autolens.Tracer#

 ArrayIrregular(values=[axis_ratio_0, axis_ratio_1])

-If the image plane has has two galaxies with two mass profiles and the source plane another galaxy with a mass profile, the following:
+If the image plane has two galaxies with two mass profiles and the source plane another galaxy with a mass profile, the input:

 tracer.extract_attribute(cls=MassProfile, name=”centre”)